lukasbalazik/lukasbalazik/README.md

 :blue_heart: From Blue Team activities im interested in data analysis, malware analysis, forensics and linux hardening
 :heart: From Red Team activities im interested in penetration testing and malware creation (for CTF or for better understanding at malware analysis)
 :sparkles: My goal is to fully understand system i use (hopefuly on the lowest level possible), making things fast as possible and memory efficient.
 Also i want to give back to the community what i took from it (in form of open source and advising people about cybersec)
-🔭 I’m currently working on CTF.
-Also im working on CEH certifications
+🔭 I’m currently working on OSCE3
-🌱 I’m currently learning how polymorphic engines works
+🌱 I’m currently learning how polymorphic engines works and learning about bsd rootkits

 💬 Ask me about anything, i am glad to help